JetBrains/qodana-action/README.md

   }

   qodana {
+      // by default result path is $projectPath/build/results resultsPath.set("some/output/path")
+  }

+  tasks {
+      runInspections {
           // by default qodana.recommended will be used profilePath.set("./someExternallyStoredProfile.xml")

-      // by default result path is $projectPath/build/results resultsPath.set("some/output/path")
+      }
   }
   ```